Eugene Goodman

 Eugene Goodman (born 1980) is an American United States Capitol Police officer who diverted invading rioters from the United States Senate chamber during the January 6 Capitol attack.
 Goodman is a U.S. Army veteran who served during the Iraq War.
 He served as the Acting Deputy Sergeant at Arms of the United States Senate from January 20, 2021, to March 2, 2021.

-On February 12, 2021, the Senate adopted a resolution awarding Goodman the Congressional Gold Medal.
+On February 12, 2021, the Senate adopted a resolution awarding Goodman the Congressional Gold Medal, a resolution that died in the 117th Congress and never passed the House of Representatives.
 On January 6, 2023, President Joe Biden awarded him the Presidential Citizens Medal.

-Early life
+Early life and military service

 Goodman was born in 1980 and raised in the southeast section of Washington, D.C.

 He served from 2002 to 2006 in the United States Army, including in combat with the 101st Airborne Division in the Iraq War.
 As a sergeant deployed to Iraq in 2005, Goodman led a 10-man squad in the Sunni triangle area that conducted patrols and identified improvised explosive devices requiring detonation.
 He was described by members of his military company as "calm, cool, and collected".

 Goodman left the military in 2006.
 By 2009, he was a member of the U.S. Capitol Police.